DataDog/puppet-datadog-agent/tests/README.md

     :branch => '<my_branch>'
 ```

-- We can also build the module locally using the `puppet build` command, upload the archive to the VM and install it with `puppet module install datadog-datadog_agent-x.y.z.tar.gz --target-dir /home/vagrant/puppet/modules`
+- We can also build the module locally using the `puppet build` command, upload the archive to the VM and install it with `sudo /opt/puppetlabs/bin/puppet module install datadog-datadog_agent-x.y.z.tar.gz --target-dir /home/vagrant/puppet/modules`

 ## Manifest